bahimy/imageboard/README.md

 # imageboard
 Practice project
 ## System's context

-l. actors:
+1. actors:
   * anonymous
-l. use cases
+1. use cases
   * check threads of the board of interest
   * check thread of interset
   * start new thread